matushorvath/xzintbit/doc/Language.md

     out [rb + param0]
     out [rb + param1]

-    # the first local variable will be what caller sees as the return value
+    # our first local variable will be what caller sees as the return value
     add '!', 0, [rb + var0]

-    # pop var0 from stack
+    # remove var0 from stack
     arb 1

     # return to caller, specifying that 2 function parameters